Home

 Today, the Paralympics include athletes in the following six categories: athletes with visual impairments; athletes with physical disabilities; amputees; people with cerebral palsy; people with spinal cord injury, and people with disabilities that don’t fit into the preceding categories.

+The Paralympics movement has grown significantly since its humble beginnings.
 While the first Paralympics included only 400 wheelchair athletes, the 2008 Paralympics in Beijing saw the participation of 3,951 athletes with a variety of disabilities hailing from 146 countries.

 Although Sir Ludwig Guttman died in 1980, his vision of competitive sports for disabled athletes continues today.
 Thanks to the Paralympics, the athletic talents of people with disabilities are being recognized around the world.